BIOGRAPHY OF BARBARA M. SHARIEF M.S.N., A.R.N.P., D.N.P. BROWARD COUNTY COMMISSIONERCommission District 8, located in Southern Broward County

-Commissioner Sharief comes from a family of 10 with seven siblings.
-Her father was a self-employed clothes salesman and her mother assisted her father in the financial workings of his clothing company.
-Both parents have given her strong values, morals and ethical beliefs.
+Commissioner Sharief comes from a family of 10.
+Her father was a self-employed clothing salesman and her mother assisted her father in the financial workings of his company.
+Both of her parents have given her strong values, morals and ethical beliefs.

-Professionally, Barbara is an accomplished self-made business woman.
-Her career began after she graduated from North Miami Senior High School and immediately enrolled at Miami Dade Community College.
+Professionally, Commissioner Sharief is an accomplished, self-made business woman.
+Her career began after she graduated from North Miami Senior High School and enrolled at Miami Dade Community College.
 She later graduated from Jackson Memorial Hospital School of Nursing and obtained an Associate of Science Degree in Nursing from Miami Dade Community College.
-She continued her educational pursuit and obtained a Bachelor of Science in Nursing, Masters of Science in Nursing and an Advanced Registered Nurse Practitioner Degree from Florida International University.
+She continued her educational pursuits and obtained a Bachelor of Science in Nursing, Master of Science in Nursing and an Advanced Registered Nurse Practitioner Degree from Florida International University.
 Commissioner Sharief is one of the youngest people to have passed the RN board exam in the State of Florida.
 Commissioner Sharief received her Doctorate of Nursing Practice on October 13, 2017.

-She has more than 22 years of experience in the specialized field of issues pertaining to medically complex children.
-Through this invaluable experience, Barbara was successful at creating and managing a variety of companies and has a strong success record for making non-profitable businesses profitable.
-In 2001, she visualized and created what is now known as South Florida Pediatric Homecare, Inc. “SFPH”.
-Barbara has a passion to enhance the quality of care for the elderly and children of Broward County.
+She has more than 26 years of experience in the specialized field of issues pertaining to medically complex children.
+Through this invaluable experience, Commissioner Sharief was successful at creating and managing a variety of companies and has a strong success record for making non-profitable businesses profitable.